(Book 2: Hello, Can You Fear Me?)

 That done, Anurag, Ravi, Sharmila and the escorts went on ahead.

 They soon reached the main auditorium, which was already quite full of people.
-The seating was spaciously laid out in a semi-circular staircase fashion, and it was hardly any trouble for people to get to their accomodation.
+The seating was spaciously laid out in a semi-circular staircase fashion, and it was hardly any trouble for people to get to their accommodation.
 Still, there was one man grumbling about, half the way up, admonishing everyone in his way.
 Ravi recognised him as the man he’d bumped into earlier.

 Ignoring him, Ravi turned to find his own seat and when he did, it delighted him immensely.
 Being friends of the main performer, Ravi and the others had been given front row privilege.
 They went there and settled in comfortably, while the escorts bowed and took their leave.